Best Pizza Crust Recipe

 Flour Types for Dough

 Combining all-purpose flour and bread flour will result in a chewier pizza crust.
-However, there are also other flour options available that can add unique flavors and textures to your dough.
+However, other flour options can add unique flavours and textures to your dough.
+For those seeking gluten-free alternatives, try almond flour or a gluten-free all-purpose blend.
+Almond flour adds a nutty flavour and creates a lighter, crispier crust.

 On the other hand, the gluten-free all-purpose blend provides a similar texture to traditional wheat-based flours without compromising taste.

 Experimenting with different flour types allows for innovation in your pizza crust recipe.
-Whether looking for a classic chewy crust or exploring gluten-free options, choosing the suitable flour is essential for creating the perfect base for your favorite toppings.
+Whether looking for a classic chewy crust or exploring gluten-free options, choosing the suitable flour is essential for creating the perfect base for your favourite toppings.

 Yeast or Sourdough?